 Research Institute staff will evaluate applications three times a year and an attempt will be made to match students with a desired research program.
 We cannot guarantee that a match can be made.

-The Research Institute will contact you to notify whether a match has been either successfully made or not.
+Applications are not reviewed on a rolling basis, rather all applications for a given season will be reviewed together after the submission deadline.
+Applications submitted after any deadline will be forwarded to the next period and reviewed following the corresponding deadline.
+The Research Institute will notify you as to whether a match has been either successfully made or not.
+We try to make final decisions within 2 weeks of the passing of a deadline.
 If a match is made, you will be put in contact with an investigator from the laboratory to discuss the specific work schedule and type of research to be conducted.
-If a match cannot be made, undergraduate students can re-apply for the next season.
+If a match cannot be made, students can re-apply for the next season.

 Identify specific research programs that match your interest.
 Select your top three choices for lab/faculty in which you are interested.

 Collect and gather the following documents in either a MS Word or PDF file format to upload to your application: